messagegears/messagegears-csharp-sdk/README.md

    * log4net.dll
    * MessageGearsSDK.dll

-### Create
+### Logging Configuration

+The MessageGears SDK utilizes log4net to provide application logging.

-Create a C# application with the following App.config file:
+To enable logging for the MessageGears SDK add the following to your applications App.config file:

     <configuration>
         <configSections>